-- You will be asked to wash your hands and put on a hospital provided mask.
+- You will be asked to clean your hands and put on a hospital provided mask.
 Your partner will not be permitted into the hospital, you will be directed to the appropriate location for further assessment.

 - You will need to have a COVID-19 test done.

 - Your booked procedure will NOT be cancelled but delayed until we have the test result so that we can care for you safely.

 - Your care giving team will wear gloves, gowns and face masks while providing your care.

 How will my baby be cared for in the hospital if I have suspected or confirmed COVID-19?

 - Your baby will be tested during your stay using a nasal swab, umbilical cord blood and placental swab.

 - If you are well, your baby will stay in the room in with you.